pspealman/GBCC/README.md

 >      - Finally, click the `Run Tool` button.
 >
 {: .hands_on}

+#### Checking the quality of the sequencing data
+Not all sequencing data is the same and a little analysis can shed a lot of light on the kind of data you are working with.
+Now that the FASTQ files have been imported we can check the quality of the reads.
+As noted before each 16S amplicon has two reads; a Forward and Reverse read, and each read has three elements; a read ID, sequence, and quality score.
+Contemporary Illumina sequencing (CASAVA 1.8+) uses a quality scoring system (called Phred + 33) for each base in the sequence, where 0 is the worst quality to 40 being the highest quality.
+The quality score indicates the probablity that a nucleotide is the result of a sequencing error using the formula `Q = -10*log10(p)` [more here](https://en.wikipedia.org/wiki/Phred_quality_score).
+So a nucelltide with a quality score of 0 is 100% likely to be the result of a sequencing error; a 10 would be 10%; 13 would be 5% etc.

+While the Phred score is a quality measure of each base, we want to identify large scale trends in sequencing quality.
+To do this we can use the `demux  A systemic sequencing issue

 ### Generating ASVs
 Combining the paired-end reads using their overlapping sequence is an essential step for resoling each 16S variable region.
 We use DADA2 to perform qualit control and paired-end merging and produce **a**mplicon **s**equence **v**ariants (**ASVs**).
 DADA2 relies on the high-accuracy of contemporary PCR and short-read sequencing technologies that produce 99% accurate DNA sequences.
 DADA2 performs several steps to ensure high quality ASVs, first it filters reads that have low-quality scores, then it removes duplicated reads creating consensus sequences, it then corrects any sequence errors using quality scores and consensus sequences (*denoising*), lastly a search algorithm runs to identify any possible *PCR chimeras*; artifacts formed by the incorrect combination of two seperate read pairs.
 Finally, all the remaining read pairs now have high quality, de-noised, non-chimeric, overlapping sequences and they can easily me merged into high quality ASVs.